Lost and found charge in quantum batteries

 \textit{Introduction.}-- The theoretical framework for extending the notion of thermodynamics in the microscopic world \cite{lenard1978thermodynamical,popescu2006entanglement,esposito2009nonequilibrium,brandao2013resource,horodecki2013fundamental,goold2016role} finds its applicative breakthrough in context of miniaturizing thermal devices \cite{linden2010small,horowitz2014quantum,klatzow2019experimental,mitchison2019quantum, barra2022quantum}.
 Quantum battery (QB), admittedly, the key ingredient to engineer those devices, can be considered as a tiny energy storage device \cite{alicki2013entanglement,binder2015quantum,campaioli2024colloquium}.
-The presence of non-classical elements in QB further fueled in ultra fast charging \cite{campaioli2017enhancing, ferraro2018high, barra2019dissipative, crescente2020ultrafast, ueki2022quantum, pokhrel2025large, shastri2025dephasing}, reducing the energy dissipation \cite{adolina2019extractable, shi2022entanglement, lu2025topological} etc. However, the fruitful implementation of QBs in real-world thermodynamic devices requires to overcome the barriers, faced in various contexts \cite{friis2018precision, julia2020bounds, peng2021lower, tirone2024quantum, bai2024change}, one of which is admittedly the interruptions caused due to the thermal environment.
-In practice, when the QB interacts with a thermal environment, often referred to as the \textit{bath}, the free energy stored in the battery dies out in time \cite{brandao2013resource}.
-While there are various instances, where the change in free energy is quantified in terms of the extracted work \cite{skrzypczyk2014work, morris2019assisted, guha2020thermodynamic}, the process demands highly precise and instantaneous action to store the extracted work.
-In other words, under thermal operations it is impossible to extract work at any desired future time, instead the extractable work gradually leaks into the environment with the decrease of its free energy.
-This renders an unavoidable charge leakage, restricting the usage of battery only within the interaction time-scale.
-The amount of charge contained in a QB can be indeed characterized in various ways depending upon the practical scenario of implementation.
-For instance, if the battery is guaranteed to be kept isolated from the environment, that is, evolves only under the energy preserving unitary, then the ergotropy \cite{Allahverdyan} sufficiently quantifies the amount of charge stored in it.
-The notion of ergotropy can also be generalized in the presence of perturbations, leading to an extended version \cite{castellano2024extended}.
-Regarding the amount of delivered power or the speed of the extraction process,not all these perturbations are destructive in nature\cite{halder2024operational}.
+The presence of non-classical elements in QB further fueled ultra fast charging \cite{campaioli2017enhancing, ferraro2018high, barra2019dissipative, crescente2020ultrafast, ueki2022quantum, pokhrel2025large, shastri2025dephasing}, thereby reducing the energy dissipation \cite{adolina2019extractable, shi2022entanglement, lu2025topological}.
+However, the fruitful implementation of QBs in real-world thermodynamic devices requires to overcome the barriers, faced in various contexts \cite{friis2018precision, julia2020bounds, peng2021lower, tirone2024quantum, bai2024change,liu2506open,malavazi2025two}; One of the primary among which is the perturbations caused due to the thermal environment.
+In practice, when a QB interacts with a thermal environment, often referred to as the \textit{bath}, all the \(\alpha\)-free energies, including the conventional one (with \(\alpha\to\infty\)), stored in it dies out in time \cite{brandao2013resource}.
+Notably, the amount of free energy stored in a quantum battery, analogous to classical thermodynamics, often encountered as the amount of extractable work, on an average \cite{skrzypczyk2014work, morris2019assisted, guha2020thermodynamic} and hence can be quantified as the charge stored in it.
+Therefore, the interaction with the thermal environment renders an unavoidable charge leakage.
+The amount of charge contained in a QB, however, can be characterized in various ways depending upon the practical scenario of implementation.
+For instance, if the battery is guaranteed to be kept isolated from the environment, that is, evolves only under the energy preserving unitary, then the ergotropy \cite{Allahverdyan, castellano2024extended, halder2024operational} sufficiently quantifies the amount of charge stored in it.